dahimbis/sponsorship-agent/README.md

 ## Features
 - Drafts multiple tailored sponsorship emails using AI agents
-- Evaluates drafts to select the most suitable version
+- Evaluates drafts to select the most suitable version of the cold email
 - Generates finalized HTML-formatted emails
 - Sends polished emails automatically to the sponsor list